The City Is Ours: 2014

-In local elections in 2014 Miasto Jest Nasze won 7 seats in Warsaw 3 district councils (Śródmieście, Praga-Północ, Żoliborz).
+In 2014 local elections MJN won 7 seats in three Warsaw district councils (4 seats in Śródmieście, 2 in Praga-Północ, and 1 in Żoliborz).

 2018

-In 2018 local elections the coalition of local urban movements led by MJN received 5,72% of votes, winning 22 seats in 7 district councils (Mokotów, Ochota, Rembertów, Wawer, Wesoła, Wola, Żoliborz).
+2018 local elections the coalition of local urban movements led by MJN received 5,72% of votes, winning 22 seats in 7 district councils (Mokotów, Ochota, Rembertów, Wawer, Wesoła, Wola, Żoliborz).
 Justyna Glusman, MJN candidate for mayor of Warsaw, received 2,32% of votes.
 After the election she became member of the Warsaw mayor board as the Warsaw City Hall coordinator responsible for sustainable development, green area management and fighting smog.

 In the local elections of 2018, Miasto Jest Nasza launched an informative campaign to encourage EU citizens living in Warsaw to register and vote in the elections.
 The site allowed to generate a fast and user-friendly registration application, an innovative solution aiming at promoting the participation of the wide group of foreigners living in the capital.

+2024

+Upon the 2024 local elections MJN signed an electoral agreement with the Left Together on 29 January 2024, and run from The Left electoral lists.
+They gained three seats in the Warsaw City Council and twelve seats in Warsaw district councils.